rug-cit-hpc/league-of-robots/roles/irods/README.md

 # About the iRODS and PostgreSQL database

 Role sets up the iRODS iCAT server and (optionally) a local PostgreSQL database.
-The iCAT server can also access to the PostgreSQL server on remote server.
+The iCAT server can also access a PostgreSQL database on a remote server.
 This can be selected, by assigning `pgsql_server` variable to values `local` or `remote`.